iyear/searchx/README.md

 ```

 ## FAQ
+**Q: Why don't I use the search that comes with Telegram?**

+A: As we all know, the search function that comes with Telegram is not very useful.
+The purpose of this project is to solve these problems.

 **Q: I'm having problems using it?**

 A: If you still can't solve the problem after searching, give feedback by [SUBMIT ISSUE](https://github.com/iyear/searchx/issues/new).